hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/writings_prose/203_reply_to_the_maharaja_of_khetri.md

 The tug of war began in the earliest periods of the history of our race, and throughout the Shrutis it can be distinctly traced.
-A momentary lull came when Shri Krishna, leading the faction of Kshatriya power and of Jnâna, showed the way to reconciliation.
+A momentary lull came when Shri Krishna, leading the faction of Kshatriya power and of Jnāna, showed the way to reconciliation.
 The result was the teachings of the Gita — the essence of philosophy, of liberality, of religion.
 Yet the causes were there, and the effect must follow.